Cemeteries

 April 19th National Cemetery

 The April 19th National Cemetery is a cemetery and memorial dedicated to the 224 lives lost during the April 19 Revolution protests.
 During these protests, which took place between April 11 and April 26, 1960, hundreds of citizens, mostly students, were killed or injured by the authoritarian government ruled by President Syngman Rhee.
 Rhee was a dictator who used his power for corruption and to rig elections.
-These heroes sacrificed their lives for freedom, democracy, and justice for all of Korea.

-Click here to read more about April 19th National Cemetery.
+Read more about April 19th National Cemetery

 Seoul National Cemetery

-Click here to read more about Seoul National Cemetery.
+Read more about Seoul National Cemetery

 Yanghwajin Foreign Missionary Cemetery

 Yanghwajin Foreign Missionary Cemetery is an international cemetery designated by King Gojong that holds the tombs and graves of many foreign missionaries.
 The cemetery is also known as Hapjeong-dong International Cemetery.
+The need for a foreign cemetery in Seoul was apparent in July, 1890 after the death of John Heron, a Presbyterian minister.

-Click here to read more about Yanghwajin Foreign Missionary Cemetery.
+Read more about Yanghwajin Foreign Missionary Cemetery

 Last Updated on Feb 29, 2024